-Who are Somalia's al-Shabab? - BBC News
+Who are Somalia's al-Shabab?

 It has imposed a strict version of Sharia in areas under its control, including stoning to death women accused of adultery and amputating the hands of thieves.

+Somalia's government blamed it for the killing of at least 500 people in a huge truck bombing in the capital Mogadishu in October 2017.
+It was East Africa's deadliest bombing.
+Al-Shabab, however, did not claim responsibility for it.

+It did confirm carrying out a massive attack on a Kenyan military base in Somalia's el-Ade town in January 2016, killing, according to Somalia's then-President Hassan Sheikh Mohamud, about 180 soldiers.
+The Kenyan military disputed the number, but refused to give a death toll.

-Al-Shabab has staged numerous attacks in Kenya.
-The 2 April 2015 massacre at Garissa University, near the border with Somalia, is the bloodiest so far.
+It has also staged several attacks in Kenya, including the 2015 massacre at Kenya's Garissa University, near the border with Somalia.

-A total of 148 people died when gunmen stormed the university at dawn and targeted Christian students.
+A total of 148 people died when gunmen stormed the university at dawn and targeted Christian students..

-Previously the worst attack was on Nairobi's Westgate shopping centre in 2013, when at least 68 people died.
+In 2013, its gunmen stormed the Westgate shopping mall in Nairobi, resulting in a siege which left at least 67 people dead.

-In Westgate and other attacks, the militants spared Muslims, while killing those unable to recite verses from the Koran.
+During the 2010 football World Cup final between Spain and the Netherlands, it bombed a rugby club and a restaurant in Uganda's capital Kampala, killing 74 people watching the match.

 Al-Shabab cash targets disillusioned Kenyans